nickw07/nickw07/README.md

 ## Hi there 👋
+# I randomly post stuff I'm working on 😎

+🌱 | I'm currently learning the Flet framework for Python

 <!--
 **nickw07/nickw07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.